-Physical distancing and working from home in 2020 has kept people apart in 2020, with the need for belonging and connection now being greater than ever before (if that’s at all possible).
+Physical distancing and working from home has kept people apart in 2020/21, with the need for belonging and connection now being greater than ever before.
 There is nothing that can supplant the human need for personal contact, especially contact not mitigated by a screen.
 Many of us have noticed a spike in video call requests, chats via instant messaging, and “just checking up” emails.
 This is a sign that our friends care hugely about us, and maybe it took the pandemic to have them admit it.

 “Hard times reveal true friends” is the wave all brands should ride.
 No matter what you’re selling, we are all human beings first and foremost.
 Human beings come first, not race, not religion, not nationality, not occupation.
 Insofar as brands are a tribe of people who ascribe to a set of beliefs and values, now is the time to value human connection by making your brand tribe feeling more included and valued than ever before.